project-march/ProjectMarch/doc/march_packages/march_input_device.rst

   sudo usermod -a -G tty <your_username>
   sudo usermod -a -G dialout <your_username>

-Now log out and log back in, the error should be resolved.
+Now log out on your computer and log back in, the error should be resolved.

 `Source <https://github.com/esp8266/source-code-examples/issues/26>`_